MIMS Admissions FAQ (Frequently Asked Questions)

 What is the Programming Competency Statement?

-Each MIMS program applicant must submit a Programming Competency Statement describing specifically his/her level of programming proficiency.
+Entering students must have a basic level of skill in object-oriented programming in order to be prepared for MIMS coursework.
+Each MIMS applicant must submit a Programming Competency Statement describing specifically his/her level of programming proficiency.
 This statement is not a form; it is a document each applicant creates, similar to a resume.
-It should, however, specify the programming language(s) in which you are proficient, describe your level of skill, and provide a brief description of relevant courses completed.
+It should list the programming language(s) in which you are proficient, describe your level of skill, and provide a brief description of relevant courses completed.
 The Programming Competency Statement can be uploaded as part of the online application.

 Which programming languages meet this requirement?

-We require knowledge of a high-level object-oriented language such as Python, Java, or C++.
+We require programming skills comparable to those obtained in an introductory level in-person or online programming course in a high-level object-oriented language (e.g., Python, Java, C++).
+Info 206A and Info 206B use Python, but other languages are acceptable for admission.
 Programming languages such as Visual Basic, C, and those languages used to implement and enhance database management systems (such as SQL) are not acceptable.

-No, but it is expected that applicants will have completed one or more courses in the programming languages described above.
+No, but it is expected that applicants will have completed at least one introductory level in-person or online object-oriented programming course prior to the start of the MIMS program.

-It is not necessary to submit any transcripts showing successful completion of an appropriate programming course, but applicants should describe their level of programming competency and name and describe completed courses in their Programming Competency Statement.
+It is not necessary to submit any transcripts showing successful completion of an appropriate programming course, but applicants should list in the Programming Competency Statement the name of specific coursework that was completed or that is in progress.

 What if I am currently in school or have not completed my degree?